OctopusDeploy/People/Engineering.md

 - I am a self-managing team member, I make and keep my commitments using the privilege of flexibility wisely.
 - I am applying agile practices in my day to day work, and I am beginning to understand why they are important to software development

-### I am an egoless, team oriented developer
+### I am an egoless, team-oriented  developer

 - Other team members genuinely want me on their team.
 - I happily take responsibility for what I produce.
 - I avoid going dark and I know when to call out for help.
-- I communicate professionally and keep stake holders engaged at all times.
+- I communicate professionally and keep stakeholders engaged at all times.
 - I am well aware of all processes of the team and diligently follow them (like maintaining accurate documentation, maintaining tests, and so on).
 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - Every venture has mundane tasks, and I work happily and diligently through them.